Jay Keasling

 Jay D. Keasling is a professor of chemical engineering and bioengineering at the University of California, Berkeley.
 He is also associate laboratory director for biosciences at the Lawrence Berkeley National Laboratory and chief executive officer of the Joint BioEnergy Institute.
 He is considered one of the foremost authorities in synthetic biology, especially in the field of metabolic engineering.

 Keasling was elected a member of the National Academy of Engineering in 2010 for developing synthetic biology tools to engineer the antimalarial drug artemisinin.

 Education

 Keasling received his bachelor's degree at the University of Nebraska–Lincoln where he was a member of Delta Tau Delta International Fraternity.
 He went on to complete his Doctor of Philosophy degree at the University of Michigan in 1991 under the supervision of Bernhard Palsson.
 Keasling performed post-doctoral research with Arthur Kornberg at Stanford University in 1991–1992.

 Research

-Keasling's current research is focused on engineering chemistry inside microorganisms, an area known as metabolic engineering, for production of useful chemicals or for environmental cleanup.
-In much the same way that synthetic organic and industrial chemistry has allowed chemists and chemical engineers to produce from fossil fuel resources chemicals that we use every day, metabolic engineering can revolutionize the production of some of the same useful chemicals and more from renewable resources, like sugar and cellulosic biomass.
-For many years, work in metabolic engineering was limited by the lack of enzymes to perform the necessary chemistry and tools to manipulate and monitor the chemistry inside cells.
-Seeing a need for better genetic tools, Keasling began working on genetic tool development, an area now known as synthetic biology.
-Keasling’s laboratory has developed or adopted many of the latest analytical tools to troubleshoot our genetic manipulations.
+Keasling's current research is focused on metabolic engineering (engineering chemistry inside microorganisms) for production of chemicals and new uses of renewable resources, like sugar and cellulosic biomass.
+Keasling has also worked on genetic tool development (an area now known as synthetic biology).
 Keasling's laboratory has applied metabolic chemistry to a number of real-world problems including the production of the antimalarial drug artemisinin and drop-in biofuels.
 Keasling has published over 300 papers in peer-reviewed journals and has over 30 issued patents.